Cadmium: Laboratory uses

 Helium–cadmium lasers are a common source of blue or ultraviolet laser light.
 Lasers at wavelengths of 325, 354 and 442 nm are made using this gain medium; some models can switch between these wavelengths.
 They are notably used in fluorescence microscopy as well as various laboratory uses requiring laser light at these wavelengths.

-Cadmium selenide quantum dots emit bright luminescence under UV excitation (He-Cd laser, for example).
+Cadmium selenide quantum dots emit bright luminescence under UV excitation (He–Cd laser, for example).
 The color of this luminescence can be green, yellow or red depending on the particle size.
 Colloidal solutions of those particles are used for imaging of biological tissues and solutions with a fluorescence microscope.

 In molecular biology, cadmium is used to block voltage-dependent calcium channels from fluxing calcium ions, as well as in hypoxia research to stimulate proteasome-dependent degradation of Hif-1α.

 Cadmium-selective sensors based on the fluorophore BODIPY have been developed for imaging and sensing of cadmium in cells.
 One powerful method for monitoring cadmium in aqueous environments involves electrochemistry.
 By employing a self-assembled monolayer one can obtain a cadmium selective electrode with a ppt-level sensitivity.

+Jewelry

+In August 2025, within the course of a joint project with the European Commission monitoring online marketplaces such as Temu, AliExpress and Shein, the Latvian Consumer Rights Protection Centre, while testing a selection of best-selling jewelry goods, discovered extreme quantities of cadmium in 60% of the tested products.
+Some of the items were found to consist mostly of cadmium, at a purity of 80% or higher, in one case — a ring from AliExpress shaped like a snake — an impressive 92% cadmium alloy, evidencing that there is at least one jewelry manufacturer that has been using cadmium at some point as the primary material for its products and may still be doing so.

-Biological role and research
+Biological role

-Cadmium has no known function in higher organisms and is considered toxic.
-Cadmium is considered an environmental pollutant that causes health hazard to living organisms.
-Administration of cadmium to cells causes oxidative stress and increases the levels of antioxidants produced by cells to protect against macro molecular damage.
+Cadmium has no known function in higher organisms, and is toxic.
+Cadmium is considered an environmental pollutant hazardous to living organisms.

-However a cadmium-dependent carbonic anhydrase has been found in some marine diatoms.
-The diatoms live in environments with very low zinc concentrations and cadmium performs the function normally carried out by zinc in other anhydrases.
-This was discovered with X-ray absorption near edge structure (XANES) spectroscopy.
+A cadmium-dependent carbonic anhydrase has been found in some marine diatoms, which live in environments with low zinc concentrations.

+Exposure to cadmium leads to raised levels in the blood cells for a number of months.

-Cadmium is preferentially absorbed in the kidneys of humans.
+In vertebrates cadmium is preferentially absorbed in the kidneys but also in the liver and bones.
 Up to about 30 mg of cadmium is commonly inhaled throughout human childhood and adolescence.

+Cadmium is eliminated from the body in very small amounts and mainly through urine resulting in a biological half-life of 20 to 40 years.

-Cadmium is under research regarding its toxicity in humans, potentially elevating risks of cancer, cardiovascular disease, and osteoporosis.
+Cadmium is under research for its potential toxicity to increase the risk of cancer, cardiovascular disease, and osteoporosis.

-Environment
+Environmental impact

-The biogeochemistry of cadmium and its release to the environment has been the subject of review, as has the speciation of cadmium in the environment.
+The biogeochemistry of cadmium and its release to the environment is under research.